-The school began operating in 1874 under Louisa C. Allen’s guidance.
-President Gregory hired Allen to oversee and organize courses for the School of Domestic Science and Arts, including Foods and Dietetics, Domestic Hygiene, Household Esthetics, Home Architecture, and Landscape Gardening.
+President Gregory hired Louisa C. Allen to oversee and organize courses for the School of Domestic Science and Arts, including Foods and Dietetics, Domestic Hygiene, Household Esthetics, Home Architecture, and Landscape Gardening.
+The school opened in 1874 under Allen’s guidance.

 In 1900, President Andrew S. Draper reinstated the School of Domestic Science and Arts as the Household Science Department led by renowned food chemist Isabel Bevier.
-Bevier collaborated with College of Agriculture Dean Eugene Davenport to rename the department to emphasize its scientific nature.
-Bevier’s 21 years at the University of Illinois would see exponential growth in the department, both in enrollment and in course offerings.
+Bevier collaborated with College of Agriculture Dean, Eugene Davenport, to rename the department to emphasize its scientific nature.
+Bevier’s 21 years at the University of Illinois would see exponential growth in the department, both in enrollment and course offerings.

 In the 1920s, the department underwent another rebranding to be called Home Economics.
 Several departmental changes occurred in this decade, including the addition of graduate courses and the extension of undergraduate courses.